jrenne/CR_Rcodes/README.md

 save(fair, hector, magicc, file="Figure223_EPA_data.Rdat")
 ```

 The file `mu_DICE.csv` contains the trajectory of emission control rates extracted from the Excel file with outputs of the DICE2023 model.
 This Excel file is part of the [supplementary material](https://bit.ly/3TwJ5nO) associated with Barrage and Nordhaus (2024).
 It can be accessed directly via [this link](https://yale.app.box.com/s/whlqcr7gtzdm4nxnrfhvap2hlzebuvvm/file/1361579245945).
-The emission control rate is located in row 71 of this Excel file, within the worksheet named `Opt`.
+The extracted series of emission control rates is located in row 71 of this Excel file, within the worksheet named `Opt`.

 ## References